aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 map.iterator(new stepfunctions.Pass(this, 'Pass State'));
 ```

-### CustomState
+### Custom State

 It's possible that the high-level constructs for the states or `stepfunctions-tasks` do not have
 the states or service integrations you are looking for.
 The primary reasons for this lack of
 functionality are:

-* A [service integration](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-service-integrations.html) is available through Amazon States Langauge, but there are no Construct
+* A [service integration](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-service-integrations.html) is available through Amazon States Langauge, but not available as construct
-  classes for them
+  classes in the CDK.
 * The state or state properties are available through Step Functions, but are not configurable
   through constructs